 Medication doses may be calculated based upon weight or other factors and result in a fraction that cannot be measured accurately.
-Depending on the delivery method used, medication doses may require rounding from the exact dose calculated.
 In these cases, the medication dose delivered will be rounded to the closest dose that can accurately be measured.